aral/ar.al-site/content/2019/10/11/build-a-simple-chat-app-with-site.js/index.md

     Instead, we want the message list to automatically scroll to the end every time a new message arrives so that you can read it without additional effort.

-    That’s easy enough to achieve by replacing the `displayMessage()` function we wrote earlier with the following one.
-The line of code that does all the work is highlighted, below:
+    That’s easy enough to achieve by updating the `displayMessage()` function we wrote earlier to the following one.
+The changed section is highlighted, below:

     <div id='display-message-update'>
     {{< highlight js >}}